wblangdon/ntreeshape/README.md

 <P>
 Contents
 <UL>
-<li>ntrees.cc, Apr  9  2001, r1.2
+<li>ntrees.cc, Apr  9  2001, r1.2 (now r1.5)
 <br>
 Calculate number of trees of a given size

 <li>ntrees_example141.out
 <br>Expected output of ./ntrees 1,141,2 1 0 1
-<br>Note by having only one leaf and one binary function
+<br>Note by having exactly one leaf and exactly one binary function
-the number of programs is the same as the number of tree shapes
+the number of programs is the same as the number of (binary) tree shapes.

 <li>ntreeshape.cc, Aug 20  2002, r1.22 (now r1.23)
 <br>Calculate number of trees by depth for a given size